hanseljulio/BinarySearchTree/README.md

    * search(E data)
      * This function returns the recursive function for search(Node< E > node, E data)
    * search(Node< E > node, E data)
-     * This function will return the where the searched node is
+     * This function will return the where the searched node is as a Node < E > data type
    * insert(E data)
      * This function is the recursive function for insert(Node< E > node, E data)
    * insert(Node< E > node, E data)
-     * This function will add a new node to the tree
+     * This function will add a new node to the tree of Node < E > data type
    * deleteValue(E value)
      * This function is the recursive function for deleteValue(Node< E > node, E value)
    * deleteValue(Node< E > node, E value)